gsferreira/gsferreira.github.com/src/archive/2024/building-serverless-apis-with-aws-lambda-and-dynamodb-in-dotnet/index.md

 - Flexible Data Model: Supports key-value and document data models.
 - Fast and Scalable: Dynamically scales to meet application demand.
 - Integrated with AWS Services: Works seamlessly with Lambda, API Gateway, etc., for event-driven architectures.

-- In this tutorial, we'll use DynamoDB to store data for our API, making building a fully serverless .NET API simple.
+In this post, we'll use DynamoDB to store data for our API.
+With DynamoDB and AWS Lambda, we can build a fully serverless .NET API simple.

-## Demo
+## Building the API

+### Install the Tools

-First, install the AWS CLI through this link: https://aws.amazon.com/cli/
+First, install the AWS CLI.
+You can find it through [this link](https://aws.amazon.com/cli/).

 After installing, you need to run the following command to configure your access key: